 This is ADOT incident=2571103. and FARS case #40503.
 The driver was tested and results were negative for alcohol.
 There were two positive drug results, neither particularly remarkable with regard to potential impairment: 401 (“amphetamine”) and 996 (“Other”), more fully, 996 is:

 Use the translation table to assign the three-digit code.
 If the drug is not on the list, use code “996” Other Drug, except for drug confirmed as “post crash” administered.
 Caffeine and mild analgesics are coded “996.”

-A 28-672 charge was filed, but after the (at the time) one year statute of limitations had expired, so the charge was dismissed.
+A 28-672 charge (based on what predicate violation, “Failure to keep proper lane”?) was filed, but after the (at the time) one year statute of limitations had expired, so the charge was dismissed.
 (Coincidentally, in 2012 it was increased to 2 years).
 There was a civil case.
 See comments below.